evolutionlandorg/governance/README.md

 `make deploy`

 Follow the steps and deploy the main contracts EvolutionTeller and SnapshotProxy.
 Test contracts are required if you want to test on rinkeby.
-EvolutionTeller's constructor needs three addresses, first is [SettingsRegistry](https://github.com/evolutionlandorg/common-contracts/blob/master/contracts/SettingsRegistry.sol) address, second is the kton contract address for stake, and the third is reward token address.
+EvolutionTeller's constructor needs two addresses, first is [SettingsRegistry](https://github.com/evolutionlandorg/common-contracts/blob/master/contracts/SettingsRegistry.sol) address, and second is the kton contract address for stake.
 And SnapshotProxy's constructor needs to be setted by the EvolutionTeller contract address.

 #### Configure
 ##### For contract EvolutionTeller